List of phenyltropanes: Nortropanes (N-demethylated)

-NS2359 (GSK-372,475)

 It is well established that electrostatic potential around the para position tends to improve MAT binding.
 This is believed to also be the case for the meta position, although it is less studied.
 N-demethylation dramatically potentiates NET and SERT affinity, but the effects of this on DAT binding are insignificant.
 Of course, this is not always the case.
 For an interesting exception to this trend, see the Taxil document.
 There is ample evidence suggesting that N-demethylation of alkaloids occurs naturally in vivo via a biological enzyme.
 The fact that hydrolysis of the ester leads to inactive metabolites means that this is still the main mode of deactivation for analogues that have an easily metabolised 2-ester substituent.
 The attached table provides good illustration of the effect of this chemical transformation on MAT binding affinities.
 N.B.
 In the case of both nocaine and pethidine, N-demethyl compounds are more toxic and have a decreased seizure threshold.